-Apprentices at Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust (CNTW) are adapting to new ways of working due to the coronavirus pandemic.
+Apprentices at Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust (CNTW) have adapted to new ways of working due to the coronavirus pandemic.

-A provider of mental health and disability services, CNTW currently has 384 enrolled apprentices across a number of areas including admin, finance and IT, offering a way for people to learn and earn.
+A provider of mental health and disability services, CNTW currently has 384 enrolled apprentices across a number of areas including administration, finance and IT, offering a way for people to learn and earn.